Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 Now let’s dig into the ‘meat and potatoes’ of weight training fundamentals…

-5 Basic Exercises to Start With
+5 Basic Exercises to Build Your Foundation of Muscle

 When you’re just starting out, you want to perform the exercises that build the most mass and strength.